alljoyn/core-alljoyn/README.md

 To build the tests, make sure to set the `GTEST_DIR` to your local Google Test installation when building SecurityMgr.

-Make sure an AllJoyn deamon is running on your system.
+Make sure an AllJoyn deamon is running on your system if you have compiled with BR=off.
 You can start one using the following script:

 ```
-<alljoyn_root>/tools/jenkins/start-alljoyn-daemon.sh
+<securitymgr>/tools/start-alljoyn-daemon.sh
 ```

 You can run all the tests using the following script: